devrmartins/devrmartins-angular-library/README.md

-# ng-upload
+# devrmartins-angular-library
-A upload component with Angular
+A Component Library with Angular